-The charge for this service is £35 per email exchange, which includes one main email with a briefer follow up if necessary.
+My email counselling fee is currently £50 per email exchange.
 Payment can be through direct transfer to my business account (preferred), or credit/debit card through PayPal.
 I am able to offer discounts for block booking, please enquire for details.

-As ordinary email is not a secure system, you will need to register a free account at a secure, encrypted email system at hushmail.com.
-This is in line with the BACP guidelines for Online Counselling and Psychotherapy.
+As ordinary email is not a secure system, you will need to register a free account at a secure, encrypted email system at protonmail.com.
+This is in line with the BACP and ACTO guidelines for Online Counselling and Psychotherapy.

 If you have any questions or would like to explore taking up email counselling, feel free to contact me on my main contact page, send me an email at email@example.com, or use the form below.

 Please note my service is not currently available to people under the age of 18.